 Postcrossing has shown me the world, allowed me to meet wonderful people both at home and afar, and introduced me to so many neat places, artists, images and ideas ... thank you all for being part of this amazing community!

 I'm an attorney with a lifelong love of postcards, travel, languages, correspondence, and art.
-Our house is very full right now, since all three of our adult kids are back home thanks to the pandemic, along with their pets.
-We have a grumpy old German Shepherd/Husky, a skeptical calico cat, and a cheerful Australian Shepherd, who are all happy to have us home so often.
+Our house is very full right now, since two out of three of our adult kids are back home thanks to the pandemic, along with their pets.
+We have a grumpy old German Shepherd/Husky and a cheerful Australian Shepherd, who are happy to have us home so often.

 Please don't worry about sending me a card I may have already received.
 Each card is unique to me, and I don't mind getting duplicates.
 The most important part is what you write, and making that connection, however brief, with someone we might otherwise never know!